 Nash may on occasion find it necessary to schedule downtime to conduct updates and maintenance.
 It is also possible that unforeseen circumstances necessitate technical downtime.
 Furthermore, suspicious user activity (as defined in the User Agreement) may lead to the suspension of certain services.

 At our discretion, Nash is able to impose the following restrictions:

-- Transfers from a user’s trading account to their personal account, and vice versa, can be blocked for periods of up to 24 hours.
+- Transfers from the trading wallet to a user's personal wallet, and vice versa, can be blocked for periods of up to 24 hours.

 - The placing of new trade orders may be blocked.